sKrzysieK/FilmScraper/README.md

 # FilmScraper
-FilmScraper is a webscraper created to collect information about films from Filmweb database.
-It processes every film's data and formats it nicely.
-Finaly, it saves all gathered info to json file and to a mongodb database.
+FilmScraper is a webscraper created to collect information about films from Filmweb database.\n It processes every film's data and formats it nicely. \n Finaly, it saves all gathered info to json file and to a mongodb database.